Vision Sensor#

 signature

-Filters the dataset to only include data of the specified color signature or color code.
+Filters the dataset to only include data of the given signature.
+Available signatures are:

 Settings#